 - Basic User (licence bundle) - With this licence bundle a user can assign any type of terminal including the appropriate phone licence, if needed.
 This allows the user to change the phone type without changing the licensing.
 Note that with this licence bundle only one terminal can be assigned to an user.
 The licence bundle is explicitly assigned to an user. - With the following UCC licence bundles an additional user is available who can assign 8 terminals of any type including the appropriate phone licences and video licences for all phones, if needed.
-The licence bundles are explicitly assigned to an certain user:

-- Entry UCC User
+The licence bundles are explicitly assigned to an certain user: - Entry UCC User tivates MiCollab functions for the MiCollab role UCC Entry, and MiVoice Office Mobile Application feature for a user.

-This licence bundle contains the licences described in the above section and activates MiCollab functions for the MiCollab role UCC Entry.
+This licence bundle contains the licences described in the above section and ac-